-Nitmiluk National Park is around three hours drive from the city, which makes it one of the more isolated day trips from Darwin.
+Nitmiluk National Park is around three hours drive from the city, making it one of Darwin’s more isolated day trips.
 If you’re heading out to this area, you might want to stay the night.
-The park will reward you for that, because there’s so much to do there that a single day could never be enough.
+The park will reward you for that because there’s so much to do there that a single day could never be enough.

 What to see in Nitmiluk National park and Katherine

 When this park is one of your Darwin day tours, here’s what to do there:

 - Marvel at the beauty of the Nitmiluk Gorge as well as the Aboriginal artwork that decorates its walls.